Polish solidarity between two borders24.08.2022 | 17 Min to read

 Why did Ukrainians choose Poland?

-The eight highway and six railroad checkpoints operating between Ukraine and Poland were considered some of the busiest border crossings in the European Union even before the war.
-Ukrainians fleeing war chose these points for border-crossing for several reasons.
+The eight highway and six railroad checkpoints operating between Ukraine and Poland were considered some of the busiest border crossings of the European Union even before the war.
+Ukrainians fleeing war chose these points for their border-crossing for several reasons.
 Firstly, their choice was predetermined by the decision of the Polish government to transform the country’s checkpoints into pedestrian passages.
 Secondly, and even more importantly, over a million Ukrainians had covered the Polish route even before the war.
 In 2021, Poland registered 1.6 million circular migrants, short-term jobseekers from Ukraine applying for work permits.
-Alongside this experience, most refugees see cultural and linguistic kinship—and, more importantly, being close to home and prospects of an eventual return—as promising factors.
+Alongside this experience, most refugees see a cultural and linguistic kinship—and, more importantly, being close to home and prospects of an eventual return—as promising factors.

 “Unbelievably, everyone hopes to go back home, even those who fled from Mariupol,” says Iona Kowalska, Head of the Union of Regional Publications, who now works as a volunteer mostly seeking homes and shelters for refugees.

 Border towns and villages are packed, no more room, while transporting refugees to big cities is a difficult task, because extending the distance from home seems scary to them.

 The border near Medyka happens to be the busiest, with more refugees entering than anywhere else…

 After collecting the essentials in the corridor between the tents, refugees dine, get some rest, and join the next group waiting to be transported.
 Here they are briefed in detail what to expect over the following few days and, more importantly, how they should protect themselves from any unwanted adventures.